 There is no reported history of domestic violence for the mothers in the cases of safe surrender between 2002 - 2007, but obtaining accurate information about such histories is difficult at best.
 In 2008 and in 2009, there is one mother who reported a history of domestic violence.
 In 2010 - 2012 there is no reported history of domestic violence.
 In 2013, there is one mother who reported a history of domestic violence.
-In 2014 to 2016, there Is no reported history of domestic violence.
+In 2014 to 2016, there is no reported history of domestic violence.
+In 2017, seven of the nine mothers did not report DV, while two mothers specifically denied any domestic violence.